 Why imaginative play?
 Play is one of the most essential tools in childhood development and results in powerful learning experiences.
 Role-play develops social interaction skills, self-regulation and conflict resolution skills, along with aiding in language development.
 It empowers children, when they can choose their own roles, scenarios and outcomes.
 Children model what they see in the world, recall experiences they have had and stories they have been told, developing memory and preparing them for the future.
 Imaginative/dramatic play tools aide in math and literacy development, along with helping children learn to organize and plan.
-Our Imagination Center props are rotated regularly, offering a wide variety of tools scholars can use to develop essential skills.
+Our Imagination Center props are rotated regularly, providing new imagination experiences and offering a wide variety of tools scholars can use to develop essential skills.

 Literacy is the foundation for all learning and is critical for a child's success in school and beyond.
 This centers emergent literacy is focused through hands-on, regularly rotated books, tools, and activities that promote literacy and fine-motor skill development.
 Science of Reading aligned decodable readers are also available for children to continue building upon their phonics skills.
 Included in the literacy center is our listening spot–areas that aide in the development of listening comprehension, oral language, vocabulary and preparation for understanding the written word.
 Our listening spot offers choice and variety, with regularly rotated books that children can follow along with while listening to the audiobook companion.
 Audiobooks are played using a locked device that limits access to only the available offline book library.
 Children's books that are read aloud to the class, are also placed in the library section of the center.
 Children are able to interact with the read a loud, retelling the story in their own words as they turn the pages.